mathiskakal/moonshot/documents/rexmax-specifications.md

 #### App launch sequence [UC-01] to [UC-08]

+> [!NOTE]
+> UC-09 onwards actually modify existing sequence as they are new "layers" or development and refinement.
+The following only applies to that first stage of development (UC-01 to UC-08)

 ```mermaid
 flowchart TD
     %% RexMax – Start-up & Config Load (UC-01 ↔ UC-08)